markekraus/2017NovemberWebCmdletsTalk/PITCHME.md

 ### Topics

 * Move from `HttpWebRequest` to `HttpClient`
-* Deprecated and/or Missing Features
+* Deprecated/Missing Features and Issues
 * New Features and Fixes

 ---